Dynamic-Capital/Dynamic-Capital/README.md

 ## Overview

-Telegram-first bot with optional Mini App (Web App) for deposit workflows (bank OCR + crypto TXID).
+Dynamic Capital is the first Maldivian Web3 trading application, pairing a Telegram-first bot and optional Mini App (Web App) for deposit workflows (bank OCR + crypto TXID).
 Built with **Dynamic Codex** for enhanced development experience.

 A single Next.js application powers both the marketing landing page and the authenticated dashboard.
 The build pipeline captures the homepage into the repository-level `_static/` directory so it can be served via CDN without touching runtime secrets, while the live `/app` routes continue to handle Supabase access, authentication, and other server-side features.